lyhucas/TestMatching/README.md

 # TestMatching
-I organized this reposity mainly for testing our fingerprint matching algorithm
+We organized this reposity mainly for testing our fingerprint matching algorithm

 # Requirements
 tensorflow 1.x